kuqmua/session_based_authentication/README.md

 Another option to reduce the size of our binary further is stripping symbols from it - you can find more information about it here.

 ### ignore Digital Ocean for now

+### property-based testing
+There are two mainstream options for property-based testing in the Rust ecosystem: quickcheck and proptest.